chubbywallababy/EightSleepDemo/docs/PotentialQuestions.md

 1. Take the error from the saga, store it in state, then read/throw it in the view so an error boundary catches it.
 2. Report in the saga using a tool like sentry

-Either way, we'd probably want to keep it in state to be able to identify what happened and relay that to the user.
+Either way, we'd probably want to keep it in state to be able to relay that to the user.

 <br>